laminlabs/lamin-blog/docs/arc-virtual-cell-atlas.md

 ---

 With 2.5B expression profiles that map to about 600M cells, the Arc Virtual Cell Atlas is the world's largest collection of uniformly processed scRNA-seq datasets.
-Arc Institute distributes the atlas as 460k parquet and h5ad files on Google Cloud Storage.
+Arc Institute distributes the atlas as 460k parquet and h5ad files with 41TB on Google Cloud Storage.
-We present a database mirror that offers queries by entities, a graphical user interface, and lineage-aware sharing of datasets.
+We present a database mirror that offers queries by entities, a graphical user interface, and zero-copy, lineage-aware sharing of datasets.

-For example, one might want to find count matrices for human brain samples with glioblastoma that were processed with a certain pipeline.
+For example, one might want to find dataasets for human brain samples linked to glioblastoma that were processed with a certain pipeline.
 In the original atlas,[^youngblut25] this requires scanning directories and parquet files.
-In a database you can directly express queries through the entities you care about.
+In a database, you can directly express queries through the entities you care about.
 Here, these are organisms, tissues, diseases, and processing pipelines.
-The screenshot shows query on [laminlabs/arc-virtual-cell-atlas/artifacts](https://lamin.ai/laminlabs/arc-virtual-cell-atlas/artifacts):
+The screenshot shows a query via [lamin.ai/laminlabs/arc-virtual-cell-atlas](https://lamin.ai/laminlabs/arc-virtual-cell-atlas/artifacts):

 <div style="text-align: center">
 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/zLm6239ndakZStoi0001.png" width="700" alt="LaminHub artifacts page filtered by organism and tissue metadata" style="padding: 0;">